TristanCacqueray/tristancacqueray.github.io/content/blog/emacs-30.md

 ## Conclusion

 In this post I focused on the core features of Emacs that I rely on for my work.
-I had to skip some of the additional functionalities you might expect from a text editor, such as: spell checkers, abbreviations, Dired, Info.
+I had to skip some of the additional functionalities you might expect from a text editor, such as: spell checkers, abbreviations, Dired, Info and Tramp.

 My goal is to inspire you to give Emacs a try.
 If you decide to dive in, here are some tips to enhance your keyboard ergonomics: